 U.S. to send envoy to Saudi Arabia as Texas suggests oil output cuts

-The Trump administration, scrambling to respond to the global oil price crash, plans to send an energy representative to Saudi Arabia, officials said on Friday, while a regulator from the top oil-producing state of Texas took the rare step of considering production cuts.
+The Trump administration, scrambling to respond to the global oil price crash, plans to send a special energy representative to Saudi Arabia, officials said on Friday, as a regulator from the top U.S. oil-producing state took the rare step of considering output cuts to help stabilize markets.

 Oil prices have lost more than half their value in the last two weeks as Saudi Arabia and Russia kicked off a price war and the coronavirus pandemic destroyed demand.
 The crash has shocked the oil industry as a pact among OPEC and non-OPEC producers to cooperate imploded, triggering a production free-for-all.
 Texas regulators are considering the unusual step of intervening to curb output for the first time in decades, while the United States is scrambling to negotiate with Saudi Arabia, which has unleashed production after years of touting its role as a stabilizing force for markets.